Antigo Bowling Club Scores

 FOR THE ANTIGO TIMES

-All Antigo Bowling teams bowled on Sunday, January 30th.
+The Antigo Bowling Club bowled on Sunday, February 6th.
 Here are the results:

 Boys Varsity

-The Boys Varsity bowling team beat the Bye team to remain undefeated and clinching a berth to the state tournament in Menasha in early March.
-Average score for the day was 189.
-Top bowlers: Riley Guenthner, Johnny Lewis and Grant Praslowicz.
+The Boys Varsity bowling team beat Lakeland to remain undefeated for the season.
+Average score for the day was 204 with a high game of the day of 264.
+Top Bowlers: Luke Bastle, Alec Knapkavage, Riley Guenthner.

 Girls Varsity

-The Girls Varsity bowling team beat Manawa Girls 8-1.
-Average score for the day was 166.
-Top Bowlers: Katie Kirsch, Juliana Maus and Marnie Kubacki.
+The Girls Varsity bowling team beat Amherst Varsity girls to remain undefeated for the season and has now qualified for STATE!!
+Average score for the day was 176 with a high game of 234.
+Top bowlers: Katie Kirsch, Natasha Fermanich and Makala Beck.

 Boys JV

-The Middle School Boys 1 team lost to Rhinelander.
-Average score for the day was 117.
+The boys Middle School 1 team lost to the Antigo girls Middle School 1 team.
+Average score for the day was 101.
 Top Bowler: Levi Strobel.

-The Middle School Boys 2 beat the Antigo Girls Middle School 2 team.
-Average score for the day was 162.
-Top bowlers: Sam Maus and Xavier Fermanich.
+The boys Middle School 2 team beat DC Everest.
+Average for the day was 149.
+Top bowlers: Cooper Rickert, Zander Zwirschitz and Dominic Desjarlais.

-The Middle School Girls 1 team beat Marshfield.
-Average score was 171.
-Top bowlers: Ginny Praslowicz, Kellijo Kirsh and Emma Beck.
+The girls Middle School 1 team beat the Antigo boys Middle School 1 team.
+Average for the day was 164.
+Top bowlers: Ginny Praslowicz, Krista Beck and Kellijo Kirsch.